auraphp/Aura.Filter/README.md

     <?php
     use Aura\Filter\Chain;
     use Aura\Filter\RuleLocator;

     $filter = new Chain(new RuleLocator);

 (Note that if we instantiate manually, we will need to configure the `RuleLocator` manually to add rule services.
-See the "Rules" section near the end of this page for more information.)
+See the "Advanced Usage" section near the end of this page for more information.)

 Add field rules to the filter, then apply those rules to a data object.

     <?php
     use Aura\Filter\Value;

+    // get a new filter chain
+    $filter = require "/path/to/Aura.Filter/scripts/instance.php";

     // the username must be alphanumeric, between 6 and 12 characters long,
     // and cast to a string